How to Regrout Tiles

 What Grout to Use

 There are several options when it comes to choosing grout type.
 Choice will firstly boil down to the room you are choosing to regrout.
-If it’s a bathroom or kitchen it’s important you choose a waterproof or mould proof.
+For a kitchen or if you're re-grouting a bathroom, it’s important you choose one that is waterproof or resistant to mould.

 There are four types of grout that you could consider for your project: